mtumilowicz/kubernetes-workshop/README.md

                     * example
                         * requests with the URI that starts with `/serviceA` to service A
                         * requests with the URI that starts with `/serviceB` to service B
-            * should be created in the same namespace where the corresponding K8s Service resides
+            * must be created in the same namespace where the corresponding K8s Service resides
-        * analogy
-            * Ingress Resource ~> `nginx.conf` file
-            * Ingress controller ~> nginx webserver
-    * needs Service (NodePort/LoadBalancer) in front of it to expose it
-        * NodePort: allows external traffic to access the service via any node's IP
-        * LoadBalancer: exposes the service externally with a public IP address
-            * commonly used in cloud environments (like AWS, GCP, or Azure)
-                * cloud provider creates a Load Balancer in front of Ingress controller to route traffic into the cluster
+                * Ingress in one namespace cannot reference services in another
+                * reason: uses the namespace of the Ingress resource as the scope to find the service
+                    * cross-namespace lookups are not performed even using the fully qualified domain name (FQDN) of the service
     * pros
         * single point of entry
             * centralizing